raphischer/strep/README.md

 # STREP - Sustainable and Trustworthy Reporting for ML

+**You are on the frozen "paper" branch.
+We continue enhancing our STREP software on other branches.
+To be consistent, this is the state of the repository when the paper was accepted and published.**

 Software repository for more sustainable and trustworthy reporting of ML results - associated research paper published in [Data Mining and Knowledge Discovery](https://link.springer.com/article/10.1007/s10618-024-01020-3).
 To investigate the results you can use our publicly available [Exploration tool](http://167.99.254.41/), so no code needs to be run on your machine (note that it might not be the most current version, we are working on updating it automatically with changes to this repository).

 ![Framework Overview](./paper_results/framework.png)